Karthikganesh24/Exno.4-Prompt-Engg/README.md

 Benefit: It keeps the interaction simple and efficient, especially for straightforward customer inquiries or tasks.
 ________________________________________
 2. Tabular Format Prompting
+Aspect	Details
-Definition: This prompting method involves presenting multiple options in a table or list format, making it easy for the user to select an appropriate choice.
+Prompting Technique	Tabular Format Prompting Definition	This method involves presenting multiple options in a table or list format, making it easy for the user to select an appropriate choice.
-Example in Chatbot Development:
-•	Scenario: The user wants to check the status of their order or report an issue.
+Scenario	The user wants to check the status of their order or report an issue.
-•	Prompt Example:
-o	Chatbot: “Please select one of the following options to continue:
+Prompt Example	Chatbot: “Please select one of the following options to continue:
-	[1] Track my order
+[1] Track my order
-	[2] Report a product issue
+[2] Report a product issue
-	[3] Speak to customer support”
+[3] Speak to customer support”
-How the AI/Chatbot Developer Uses It:
+How Developer Uses It	- Structures chatbot responses using list/table format.
-•	The developer incorporates a structured list or table within the chatbot’s response.
-This format allows the chatbot to guide users to specific actions, reducing ambiguity.
-•	They can integrate options into the conversation flow so that when a user makes a selection, the chatbot knows exactly how to respond.
-Benefit: It organizes complex tasks into simple steps, making it easier for the user to follow through and complete their query.
-This approach can be especially useful when there are multiple pathways to choose from.
+- Links each option to a specific response or action.
+- Ensures clear navigation paths.
+Benefit	- Simplifies complex choices.
+- Reduces user confusion.
+- Increases interaction efficiency by organizing choices clearly.
 ________________________________________
 3. Preceding Question Prompting
 Definition: This technique involves asking a question based on the user’s previous answer, guiding them to a more specific response.
 It’s a method of narrowing down options based on prior interactions.